lolamindi/JS-library/README.md

 ## Overview

-This Codecademy project requires you to imagine yourself as the newly appointed head librarian at Books-‘N-Stuff.
+This Codecademy project, *Build a Library* requires you to imagine yourself as the newly appointed head librarian at Books-‘N-Stuff.
 The aim of the project is to modernise the library's media management system, which previously relied on index cards.
 This project demonstrates my ability to create a structured library system using classes.

 ## Project Structure
 The project required me to implement a parent class named Media, along with three subclasses: Book, Movie, and CD.
 Each class handles different types of media, incorporating shared functionalities and specific properties.